caesar225/MAT496-capstone-project/README.md

 Produce a structured, interpretable report

 This project demonstrates how LLMs can handle complex analytical tasks such as media bias detection, which traditionally requires extensive human reading and interpretation.
 Overall, the system is functional, extensible, and a strong demonstration of concepts learned throughout the course.
-I would have liked to make the UI a lot better tho.
+I would have liked to make the UI a lot better though.